peteroupc/peteroupc.github.io/requestsother.md

 Depending on the permutation class, the distributions $D$ and $E$, and which values of $n$ we care about, different probabilities and different distributions of numbers will arise.
 For example:

-- If the class is sorted permutations, both $D$ and $E$ are the uniform distribution, and given that the return value $n$ is odd, it is known since von Neumann's 1951 algorithm that that number has a truncated exponential distribution.
+- If the class is sorted permutations, both $D$ and $E$ are the uniform distribution, and given that the return value $n$ is odd, it is known since von Neumann's 1951 algorithm that that number has an exponential distribution limited to the interval [0, 1].
 - If the class is sorted permutations, both $D$ and $E$ are arbitrary distributions, and given that the return value $n$ is odd, then Forsythe (1972) and Monahan (1979) have characterized the distribution function of the sequence's first number.

 See the tables in my section "[**Probabilities Arising from Certain Permutations**](https://peteroupc.github.io/bernoulli.html#Probabilities_Arising_from_Certain_Permutations)" for further examples.